jamiller619/jam.fail/src/content/blog/2024/There’s Something Wrong with How We See Galaxies.md

+---
+title: 'There’s Something Wrong with How We See Galaxies'
+publishDate: '2024-11-24'
+tags:
+  - 'space'
+link: '/blog/theres-something-wrong-with-how-we-see-galaxies'
+image:
+  url: '../covers/galaxy.jpg'
+  alt: 'Far away Andromeda galaxy'
+---

 # There’s Something Wrong with How We See Galaxies

-Created: November 26, 2024 3:43 AM

 When we look at images of galaxies, we assume we’re seeing them as they are.
 In reality, we’re viewing a composite of stars’ positions from different points in time.
 Light from a galaxy millions of light-years away takes millions of years to reach us, and stars within a galaxy move over vast timescales.
 This means our view is a distortion—a snapshot of the past rather than the present.